Dennisseur/School_District_Analysis/README.md

 - Student Data (cchools_complete.CSV)
 - Schools Data (students_complete.CSV)
 - Family Education Rights Privacy Act (FERPA) - As a reference for protecting the data

+## Changes needed to be made to the data due to issues with 9th Grade Grading
+- Due to this we had to remove the scores for math and reading from our overall analysis for Thomas High School

 ## Summary of findings
 - Reviewed 15 different High Schools within the district.
 Overall student count was 39,170